AndyyyYuuu/lm-is-compressor/README.md

 ---
 ## Theoretical Foundation

-Before explaining data compression, we must first explain our measure of information. i.e. How much of a text file is redundant, compressible data, and how much of it is essential.
+With a piece of somewhat informal proof, we can show that better language models can indeed lead to smaller compressed files.

-**Shannon entropy**, or expected information content, of a distribution is given by taking the expected value of all the information contents of possible events.
+Let us first explain the fundementals. **Shannon entropy**, or expected information content, of a distribution is given by taking the expected value of all the information contents of possible events.

 $$H(P) = -\sum_x{P(x)log_2{P(x)}}$$

-Shannon entropy defines the theoretical lower bound of the size of the compressed file, per unit of the uncompressed file (oftentimes bytes/characters, but LLM tokens in this project).
-In otherwords, $H(P) \times input \space file \space length \leq expected \space output \space file \space size$.
+When $P(x)$ defines a distribution with varying probabilities for every possible text, the entropy $H(P)$ defines the minimum number of bits needed to compress it.
+Entropy can also be interpreted as the unpredictability of a data source.
+If $P$ has more possible outcomes or contains less skewed probabilities (e.g. 50%-50% as opposed to 90%-10%), entropy increases, and more bits are required, on average, to compress its outcomes.

-Unfortunately, when it comes to compressing English text, we cannot know the true distribution $p$ of every possible sentence.
+Unfortunately, when it comes to compressing English text, we cannot know the true distribution $P$ of every possible text.
 Instead, we might use a distribution $P_\theta$ as a way to estimate $P$.
 We can update the lower bound for the length of our compressed file to the following, known as **cross-entropy**:

 $$H(P, P_\theta) = -\sum_x{P(x)log_2{P_\theta(x)}}$$